 What is a smart home hub?

 A home hub is what connects and communicates with all the automated devices in your smart home—your smart cameras, smart thermostat, smart lights, etc. Think of your home hub, whether it be an Amazon Echo or Google Home, as the brain of your smart home that simplifies everything into one centralized platform.

 Home hubs each have their own voice assistant to answer all of your requests and carry out commands—Amazon uses Alexa, Apple uses Siri, and Google has the Google Assistant.

 Amazon Echo vs. Google Home: Voice commands

-Arguably, one of best reasons to own a smart home hub is to be able to control your home’s automated devices and have all of your questions answered, not by the switch of a button or tap on your keyboard, but by voice command alone.
+Arguably, one of best reasons to own a smart home hub is the ability to control your home's automated devices and have all of your questions answered, not by the switch of a button or tap on your keyboard, but by voice command alone.
 While both the Amazon Echo and Google Home line of products respond to voice controls, there are small differences between the two.

 With the Google Home, there are limited "wake word" options—the voice command you use to activate your device's attention—and they're "Hey Google" or "Okay, Google."
 And you have to be pretty precise in the pronunciation, as you may recall if you've ever seen this video of an Italian grandmother learning to use her Google Home device.

 But with Amazon Echo, you have the choice between several options for your wake word.
 Being able to pick is a great feature, given that you can choose the word that is least likely to come up in conversation so your Echo device will only be alert when you want it to be.
 By saying, "Alexa, change the wake word," you'll be given the option to set your wake word as Alexa, Echo, Amazon or Computer.